sumutcan/website/content/authors/admin/_index.md

 # - Visitors
 ---

-Umutcan Simsek is a researcher in STI Innsbruck.
+Umutcan Simsek is a Semantic Web and Knowledge Graph researcher in STI Innsbruck.